ncbartel/Portfolio/critique-by-design.md

 This visualization gets a 10 out of 10 as the data originates from AP News, a broadly accepted non-partisan news source.
 The data itself represents the data accurately in a commonly understood manner.
 The only minor critique on this was that the land area of the United States can be mistaken on the scale as representative of the population.

+**Intuitiveness**

+*7/10*

+This visualization gets a 7 out of 10 as the data does convey the message moderately well.
+However,
 ### Negative Aspects of Original Visualization
 One of the largest critiques of the initial visualization stems around very long image which is not effective to display the message.
 Another issue of